 - Ignore Your Employees’ Dreams, Goals and Job Satisfaction – It is hard to motivate your employees if you do not know what actually motivates them.
 The more interest you have in your employees’ dreams, goals and job satisfaction, the more your employees will be willing to bring that enthusiasm to work.
 While it is difficult to completely satisfy all of your employees, look for ways to incorporate what they love and enjoy into what they do at work.

 - You are Unavailable – As the boss, you are busy.
 Employees know that.
 However, make a concerted effort to be as available as you can.
-Have an open door policy and take time to walk around and talk with your employees.
+Have an open door policy and take time to talk with your employees.
 When your staff is able to view you as approachable, they are more likely to bring issues to your attention and offer valuable feedback.

 - Refuse to Promote Because an Employee is Great at the Job He or She Currently Holds – Avoid the mindset that you cannot afford to promote an employee because he or she is great at their current position.
 Rather, help your employees grow and, in turn, groom others under them.
 If you do not, you could lose them.